bloker0000/HazelsCusinaP/README.md

 ## Project Overview

-Hazel's Cusina website is designed to provide an immersive digital experience that mirrors the warmth and authenticity of the restaurant itself.
-It offers information about the cuisine, services, and makes it easy for customers to make reservations or request catering services.
+This is a personal project with no real intention behind it.
+Currently, the website offers information about the cuisine, services, and makes it easy for customers to make reservations or request catering services.

 ## Technologies Used